souffle-lang/souffle-lang.github.io/pages/docs/relations.md

 ## Indexing

-In Souffle, relations are cluster of indexes.
+In Soufflé, relations are cluster of indexes.
 The indexes are automatically chosen using a combinatorial optimisation problem so that all operations on a relation can be covered by an index using a minimal number of indexes.
 We refer to these operations as **primitive searches**, which may evaluate billions of times in large-scale Datalog applications.
 More details on our auto-indexing technique can be found in [this paper](https://doi.org/10.14778/3282495.3282500).
 Souffe's auto-indexing technique alleviates the burden of selecting indexes for Datalog programs by the end-user.

 ## Magic-Set Transformation
 The relation qualifier `magic` enables the magic-set transformation for a relation.
 A magic set transformation specializes the evaluation for a Datalog program for a given set of output relations.
 The magic-set transformation does not always lead to better performance.
-Souffle provides the relation qualifier `magic` to enable magic-set transformation and the relation qualifier `no_magic` to disable magic-set transformation (note that `no_magic` also implies `no_inline`).
+Soufflé provides the relation qualifier `magic` to enable magic-set transformation and the relation qualifier `no_magic` to disable magic-set transformation (note that `no_magic` also implies `no_inline`).
 More information on the magic-set transformation can be found [here](magicset).

 ## Inlining Relations
 Souffl&eacute; offers the ability to manually select one or more program relations to be inlined, i.e., a substitution of the relations are performed.
 This may lead to performance gains by re-computing results rather than storing them.
 For example,